 I also love how many veggies are in this.
 Honestly, my son often picks out the mushrooms (that’s real life, right?), but I like that he’s faced with them all being in his bowl, and that sometimes he missed taking some out.
 When I’m serving things individually he often won’t want them on his plate, but a bowl of soup kind of forces him to get comfortable with them being in front of him.
 It’s a good introduction to the vegetables.
 (Insert evil parent laugh.)

 And, this makes enough for my family of four to have leftovers.
-I’ve always called dibs on the last bit for my lunch today!
+I’ve always called dibs on the last bit of this veggie filled, gluten free chicken pot pie soup for my lunch today!

 - 2 Tbsp olive oil